lowlighter/metrics/README.md

           # Name of SVG image output
           filename: github-metrics.svg

+          # Template to use (see src/templates to get a list of supported templates)
+          template: classic

           # Enable Google PageSpeed metrics for account attached website
           # See https://developers.google.com/speed/docs/insights/v5/get-started for more informations
           plugin_pagespeed: no